department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/thailand-military-bases.md

 title: Agent Orange Exposure On Thailand Military Bases
 heading: Agent Orange exposure on Thailand military bases
 display_title: Thailand military bases
 description: If you served on a U.S. military base in Thailand or a Royal Thai Air Force Base during the Vietnam War, you may have had contact with Agent Orange.
-Find out if you're eligible for VA disability pay and other benefits for illnesses related to contact with this toxic chemical.
+Find out if you're eligible for VA disability pay and other benefits for illnesses related to contact with this herbicide.
 concurrence: incomplete
 plainlanguage: 10-26-16 certified in compliance with the Plain Writing Act
 template: detail-page